-Your proposal for a combined test is not appropriate and cannot be accepted by ECHA for the following reasons:
+Your proposal for a combined test cannot be accepted by ECHA for the following reasons:

 Firstly, ECHA notes that testing proposals can be only made for the provision of the information specified in Annexes IX and X of the REACH Regulation.
-A test covering an endpoint of Annex VIII (OECD TG 422), as proposed by you does not fall within the scope of the examination of a testing proposal under Articles 40 and 10(a)(ix) of the REACH Regulation.
+A test covering an endpoint of Annex VIII (OECD TG 422), does not fall within the scope of the examination of a testing proposal under Articles 40 and 10(a)(ix) of REACH.
 Therefore, ECHA must reject this part of the proposal.